 Governance in the context of achieveing Sustaindable Development Goals is a large distinctly separate area which is closely linked to policy-making.
-Governance, particularly, in developing countries is closely analyzed by the World Bank within the realization of their developmental programs.22 Development scholars started a new strand of literature: using textual analyses to reveal governance styles of political leaders.
+Governance, particularly, in developing countries is closely analyzed by the World Bank within the realization of their developmental programs.22

-Effective governance implies successful implementation of differentiated governance styles, i.e. mix of hierarchic, network, and market governance styles.23 As a result, the concept of metagovernance emerged as combining different governance styles into a working and successful governance framework.
-International institutes dealing with development issues emphasize the importance of network and market styles of governance.
+The importance of governance is linked to the successful implementation of differentiated governance styles, i.e. mix of hierarchic, network, and market governance styles.23 As a result, the concept of metagovernance emerged as combining different governance styles into a working and successful governance framework.
+Governance styles determine how they are achieved.